Does Your Business REALLY Need a Website?

 Another interesting statistic:

 Another thing to think about – 75 years ago, the American population felt that the telephone was an expensive luxury and not crucial to business growth.
 That sentiment continued for 30 years.
-As social communication trends changed, and expenses decreased — businesses changed to insure profitability.
-Use of the Internet will only increase in the next ten years.
+As social communication trends changed, and expenses decreased — businesses changed to ensure profitability.
+The use of the Internet will only increase in the next ten years.

 I have a cousin who can make websites.
 I’ve promised him that he can do ours.